Manoranjan75/DSA/README.md

 - **Foundation of Programming:** DSA is the backbone of writing efficient code.
 - **Optimized Problem Solving:** Helps in solving real-world problems within given time and memory constraints.
-- **Interviews & Competitive Programming:** DSA is a must-have skill for cracking technical interviews and coding contests.
 - **Scalability:** Efficient algorithms and structures allow software systems to scale smoothly.
 - **Thinking Ability:** Improves logical and analytical thinking for approaching problems step by step.